 There are so many things to do when you visit the Great Smoky Mountains.
 Things that are great for families, couples, and groups of friends.
 There are also many different lodging options depending on your taste from hotels to cabins to campsites.

 Three great places to visit within the Great Smoky Mountain National Park that are all free are Cades Cove, Clingmans Dome, and Laurel Falls.
-I would suggest bringing some bottled water and snacks with you, and make sure to bring your camera!
+I would suggest bringing some bottled water, comfortable sneakers, and snacks with you, and make sure to bring your camera!

 Cades Cove has old log cabins, primitive churches, and graveyards.
 The great thing about this area is that you can either drive through it or hike through it.
 When you drive through it and spot an area of interest, you can park and walk to it.
 The scenery is beautiful and you are likely to run into a few deer and possibly spot a bear.

 Clingmans Dome is the highest mountain in the Smokies, and the view from the top is absolutely breathtaking.
 The hike up to the top is rather strenuous because the path is so steep.
 You will probably have to stop and rest on the way up, but they have several large stones along the way to sit on.
 Also, there are restrooms about halfway up the mountain.
 This is a wonderful location for those who enjoy hiking and aren't too afraid of heights.

 Laurel Falls is a beautiful waterfall you don't want to miss out on when you visit.
 The hike is moderate and a little over a mile one way.
 You'll want to be careful and watch your step because of the drop-off.
 There are signs at the path's entrance that warn hikers not to horseplay because falling deaths have occurred.
 This is a great option for those who enjoy hiking short distances.